Hampshire Hikes & Historical Sites

 Continental breakfasts will be taken at the hotel and dinners (included in the holiday charge) will be taken in local restaurants.
 Our first meal is dinner on day 1 and our last is breakfast on day 8.
 Lunches are not included.

-The Grade 5 moderate walks includes full days with moderate amounts of ascent and descent.
-The paths are mostly good, but there may be some steep and rough ground.
+This is a Grade 6 moderate holiday which includes full day walks with appreciable amounts of ascent and descent with walks in some remote areas.
+Paths are mostly good, but there may be some steep and rough ground.
 Walks will last up to 6 hours and could involve as much as 750m of ascent and descent.
-Some walks will be less demanding but equally rewarding.
-See the Walks & Excursions section for more information.
+See the 'Proposed Itinerary' section for more information.

 All our walks will be on mule paths, tracks and footpaths that make up our routes for exploring the stunning Alpujarras mountains, gorges and valleys.
 We will walk through quiet mountain villages, next to bubbling streams, across meadows, high pastures and high alpine ridges.